TolgaOk/offlineRLviaIO/README.md

 # Offline Reinforcement Learning via Inverse Optimization

-This repository provides the source code of the  experiments and implementation of the algorithms within the paper.
+This repository provides the source code of the  experiments and implementation of the algorithms proposed in the paper.

 ## Installation